-- When God is shaping you, do you question God “why?”
-Or do you approach him with “wonder” knowing that he has a great plan for you?
+When God is shaping you, do you question God’s “why?”
+Or do you approach him with “wonder” knowing he has a great plan for you?

-- We can be sure that there were many times Jacob didn’t understand God’s way of helping him become who he was meant to be.
+We can be sure that there were many times Jacob in the Bible didn’t understand God’s way of helping him become who he was meant to be.

 God uses me

-“…for you have been chosen by God himself — you are priests of the King, you are holy and pure, you are God’s very own — all this so that you may show to others how God called you out of the darkness into his wonderful light.”1 Peter 2:9 TLB
+“…for you have been chosen by God himself — you are priests of the King, you are holy and pure, you are God’s very own — all this so that you may show to others how God called you out of the darkness into his wonderful light.”

 Keep a close watch on all you do and think.
-Stay true to what is right and God will bless you and use you to help others.1 Timothy 4:16 TLB
+Stay true to what is right and God will bless you and use you to help others.

 4 things to watch:

-What change of mindset do we need to have about our weaknesses, our struggles, and our sins to so we can become who were meant to be and to change as many as we can along the way?
+What mindset do we need to have about our weaknesses, struggles, and sins to become who we were meant to be and change as many as we can along the way?

 “We’re Christ’s representatives.
 God uses us to persuade men and women to drop their differences and enter into God’s work of making things right between them.
-We’re speaking for Christ himself now: Become friends with God; he’s already a friend with you.”2 Corinthians 5:20 MSG
+We’re speaking for Christ himself now: Become friends with God; he’s already a friend with you.”